1977. Number of Ways to Separate Numbers

 Description

-.
+You wrote down many positive integers in a string called num.
 However, you realized that you forgot to add commas to seperate the different numbers.
 You remember that the list of integers was non-decreasing and that no integer had leading zeros.

 Example 1: